future-architect/vuls/README.md

 - Nondestructive testing
 - Pre-authorization is *NOT* necessary before scanning on AWS
   - Vuls works well with Continuous Integration since tests can be run every day.
 This allows you to find vulnerabilities very quickly.
-- Auto generation of configuration file template
+- Auto-generation of configuration file template
-  - Auto detection of servers set using CIDR, generate configuration file template
+  - Auto-detection of servers set using CIDR, generate configuration file template
 - Email and Slack notification is possible (supports Japanese language)
-- Scan result is viewable on accessory software, TUI Viewer on terminal or Web UI ([VulsRepo](https://github.com/usiusi360/vulsrepo)).
+- Scan result is viewable on accessory software, TUI Viewer in a terminal or Web UI ([VulsRepo](https://github.com/usiusi360/vulsrepo)).

 ----